mklarman/bookie/README.md

 then we find players remaining and have a three teir if statement for how many players left.
 0, 1, or > 1

+have to incorporate the passwords.
+Keep user_id on the password form.
+Then at the pool or league page, check to see how many people have entered the passord.
+Those are the people in the pool.